RBTA logo

 The Rare Breeds Trust of Australia is a not for profit organisation established to maintain diversity in our domestic livestock breeds.
+These breeds are those included in the species of catte, donkeys, goats, horses, pigs, poultry and sheep.

 Many livestock and poultry breeds in Australia have unique characteristics that are important in meeting the challenges of the future.
 However, both pure breed livestock and poultry in Australia are under continuing economic and environmental threats.
 These breeds also form part of our heritage and need to be preserved for future generations.